dev-tty0/Piforce-Web/README.md

 <<<<<<< HEAD
 # Piforce-Web

+This fork of the original code by devtty0 has an improved user interface and added features - see the help file text for more information

 Piforce-Web is a raspberry pi image which creates a wireless access point and creates a web-page containing images and links to the naomi games which you own, and allows you to netboot these games from your phone, laptop or tablet.

 a video can be found here: https://www.youtube.com/watch?v=_-y7jqlN2ko